 Criteria for Awarding Tenure

-The University seeks to develop and sustain nationally and internationally prominent programs in teaching and research.
+The University seeks to develop and sustain nationally and internationally prominent programs in teaching and scholarship.
 A faculty dedicated to high standards is essential to this effort.
 The University’s standards for tenure reflect these high expectations.

 Ordinarily, attainment of tenure requires outstanding performance in research and teaching or professional performance in the case of faculty with non-teaching titles; merely good or satisfactory performance is not considered

 sufficient for a favorable tenure decision.
-Attainment of tenure requires a high

-standard of performance in both research and teaching, and acceptable performance in service, as well as a clear indication that such a performance level will be maintained over a career as a faculty member at the University.
+Attainment of tenure requires outstanding performance in both scholarship and teaching, and acceptable performance in service, as well as a clear indication that such a performance level will be maintained over a career as a faculty member at the University.
 Otherwise, although the emphasis on accomplishment and potential contribution may differ, the criteria for the granting of tenure include the criteria for promotion contained in Section III.A of this document.

 B. Procedures for Awarding Tenure